Munawwar/http-snapshotter/README.md

 Take snapshots of HTTP requests for purpose of tests (on node.js).

-Use-case: Let's say you are testing a server end-point, that makes several external network requests before giving a response.
-In a unit test you would want any external network call to be stubbed/mocked.
-What one wants is to test the end-point for a fixed input and fixed responses of external network calls.
-Stubs take quite a while to write, rather create snapshots of the requests automatically by HTTP Snapshotter and only write test code for the end-point input and output.
+Use-case: Let's say you are testing a server end-point, that makes several external HTTP requests for producing a response.
+In a unit test you would want predictable inputs for any external network calls.

+To have predictable inputs to external requests there are 2 popular approaches:
+1. Mock / Stub the methods that make the network requests with a library like `sinon.js`
+2. Use a mock service.

+However stubs / fakes take quite a while to write.
+And a mock service is an additional piece to deploy and maintain.

+Presenting you another solution:
+3. Create snapshots of the requests automatically the first time you run your test and then replay the snapshot responses on future runs of the test.
+Additionally with the approach, with predictability and speed in mind, one wouldn't want any real network request from being made; and if it does happen, then the test should fail.

 WARNING: This module isn't concurrent or thread safe yet.
 You can only use it on serial test runners like `tape`.
+If you use `ava`, you need to convert tests to run serially with `test.serial()`.

 Example (test.js):